Library For Africa

 Founders Bio

-Veleta Jenkins is a native of Gary, Indiana.
-She is a former teacher and taught English / Reading in public schools, charter schools, and the Dayton Job Corps Center.
-She holds a bachelor’s degree in Communications from Indiana University and a master's degree in Educational Leadership from Wright State University.
-Ms. Jenkins is the founder & CEO of Library for Africa.
-LFA is a non-profit organization that provides educational resources and services to youth Dayton, Ohio and Liberia, Africa.
+Veleta Jenkins, a native of Gary, Indiana, is a former English teacher with a passion for education and humanitarian work.
+She holds a bachelor's degree in communications from Indiana University and a master's degree in educational leadership from Wright State University.
+Ms. Jenkins is the Founder and CEO of Library for Africa, an organization dedicated to improving literacy and educational access in underserved local and international communities.

 Founders Message